OHDSI/TheBookOfOhdsi/WhereToBegin.md

 Learn more about the power of the OHDSI Community.
 Explore past symposiums, face-to-face meetings and watch OHDSI tutorials by visiting the [OHDSI Past Events section](https://www.ohdsi.org/past-events/) on the OHDSI website.
 Past Events is updated regularly to archive community events.

 ### OHDSI Community Calls
 OHDSI Community Calls are a weekly opportunity to spotlight ongoing activity within the OHDSI community.
-Held every Tuesday from 12-1pm ET, these teleconferences are a time for the OHDSI community to come together to share recent developments and recognize the accomplishments of individual collaborators, working groups and the community as a whole.
+Held every Tuesday from 11am-12pm ET, these teleconferences are a time for the OHDSI community to come together to share recent developments and recognize the accomplishments of individual collaborators, working groups and the community as a whole.
 Each week’s meeting is recorded, and presentations are archived in the OHDSI website resources.

 All OHDSI Collaborators are welcome to participate in this weekly teleconference and encouraged to propose topics for community discussion.
 OHDSI Community Calls can be a forum to share research findings, present and seek feedback for active works-in-progress, demonstrate open-source software tools under development, debate community best practices for data modeling and analytics, and brainstorm future collaborative opportunities for grants/publications/conference workshops.
 If you are a Collaborator with a topic for an upcoming OHDSI Collaborator meeting, you are invited to post your thoughts on the OHDSI Forums.

 As a newcomer to the OHDSI community, it is encouraged to add this call series to your calendar to get acquainted with what is happening across the OHDSI network.
-If you would like to join an OHDSI call, please consult the [OHDSI wiki](https://www.ohdsi.org/web/wiki/doku.php?id=projects:ohdsi_community).
+If you would like to join an OHDSI call, please consult the [OHDSI Forums](https://forums.ohdsi.org/) for announcements.
 Community call topics vary from week-to-week.
 You can also consult the OHDSI Weekly Digest on the OHDSI forum for more information on weekly presentation topics.
 Newcomers are invited to introduce themselves on their first call and tell the community about themselves, their background and what brought them to OHDSI. \index{community!community calls}

 ### OHDSI Workgroups
 OHDSI has a variety of ongoing projects lead by workgroup teams.
 Each workgroup has its own leadership team which determine the project’s objectives, goals and artifacts to be contributed to the community.
 Workgroup participation is open to all who have an interest in contributing to the project objectives and goals.
 Workgroups may be long-standing, strategic objectives or short-term projects to accomplish a specific need in the community.
 Workgroup meeting cadence is determined by the project leadership and will vary from group to group.
 A list of the active workgroups is maintained on the [OHDSI Wiki](https://www.ohdsi.org/web/wiki/doku.php?id=projects:overview). \index{workgroups}